-- Verification that the applicant is at or below between 30% 50% of AMI by using the Housing Authority County of Los Angeles (HALCOLA) or equivalent document; - Verification of Homelessness or at risk of Homelessness as defined by MHSA guidelines; - Verification that the applicant is a TCMHA client - Verification that applicant meets the following criteria; - a.
+- Verification that all applicants are at or below between 30% and 50% of AMI by using the Housing Authority County of Los Angeles (HALCOLA) or equivalent document; - Verification of Homelessness or at risk of Homelessness as defined by MHSA guidelines; - Verification that the applicant is a TCMHA client - Verification that applicant meets the following criteria; - a.
 Submits a timely and substantially completed application (TCMHA staff will work closely with the applicant and support services provider to facilitate this); - b.
 Ordinal position on the waiting list; - c.
 Income restrictions; - d.
 Ability to pay rent each month; sufficient income to pay rent and basic living expenses; - e.
 Passes credit and criminal background checks; - f.
-Demonstrates ability to get along with neighbors; and refrain from interfering with the quiet enjoyment of the housing by others in the community.
+Demonstrates ability to get along with neighbors; and refrain from interfering with the quiet enjoyment of the housing by others in the community. - g.
+Verification that the applicant meets the requirements of the DHS Housing for Health programs, if the applicant is applying for one of the MHSA/DHS subsidized units.